 Installation

-JavaScript error and performance monitoring with Raygun is available using the Raygun4JS provider.
+JavaScript Crash Reporting with Raygun is available using the Raygun4JS provider.

 Raygun4JS is a library that you can easily add to your website or web application, which will then monitor your application and display all JavaScript errors and frontend performance issues affecting your users within your Raygun account.
 Installation is painless.